Vincit/objection.js/doc/1.x/migration.md

 await somePerson.$relatedQuery('pets').insert(pet);
 ```

-would previously add the `pet` to the `pets` array of `somePerson`.
+would previously add the inserted pet to the `pets` array of `somePerson`.
 This also no longer happens.

 You can use `withGraphFetched` and `fetchGraph` methods if you want to populate the relations.
-Also, nothing prevents you from simply doing this:
+Also, nothing prevents you from doing this:

 ```js
 somePerson.pets = await somePerson.$relatedQuery('pets');